Dr. Seuss's ABC: Adaptations

 In the 1995 CD-ROM game by Living Books, A big dog named Ichabod and a little dog named Izzy.

 This book has an iOS and Android app by Oceanhouse Media.

 An augmented reality app version of the book was created by Sugar Creative.

 At The Amazing World of Dr. Seuss Museum, The Readingville Exhibit houses The ABC Wall, an interactive larger-than-life wall version of Dr. Seuss's ABC, which allowed children to touch various letters, hear the phonetic sound of the letter being pressed, and see the artwork from the book appear on the wall with the associated text below.

 In Journal of the American Society of Echocardiography, James N. Kirkpatrick, MD, director of the Echocardiography Laboratory at the UW Medical Center and associate professor of medicine, uses the letters E for Echocardiography, S for Sinister structural shortcomings, and C for Congestive heart failure from the book in ABCD's of Heart Failure: Echo-ing through the First Stage to outline the stages of heart failure, stating, "In his insightful and witty educational offering, Dr. Seuss's ABC, Theodor Seuss Geisel 1 poses the intriguing rhetorical question "Big A, little a, what begins with A?"
 He might have answered, "An amalgamated assemblage of advancing ailments affecting the heart" (it works better if you consider the h to be silent.)
 Dr. Seuss contributed much to world literature but missed the opportunity to create a classification of cardiac conditions".

-Legacy
+Stage musical version

-In the 2008 American animated film Horton Hears a Who!, yaks (which resembled the Yawning Yellow Yak, including Katie (voiced by Joey King), appear as residents of the Jungle of Nool.
+On July 4th, 2026, a Broadway stage musical adaptation based on the 1963 English alphabet book animated film of the same name opened.